 Small to medium businesses (SMBs) and enterprises may operate within the same business vector or industry, but they are fundamentally different from one another.
 Their differing organizational structure, capabilities and scope of manpower result in very different business challenges and goals.

 SMBs will always be operating with significantly lesser budget.
-As a result, one of the most noticeable areas that SMBs differ from large enterprises is the manner in which they approach their marketing and sales process.
+As a result, one of the most noticeable areas that SMBs differ from large enterprises is the manner in which they approach their customer service, sales, and, of course, marketing processes

 Even in regard to something that has a seemingly standardized production process as video, SMBs differ from their deep-pocketed rivals.

 Why do SMB marketing targets and objectives differ from enterprises?